 D.L.
-Menard is a popular Cajun Zydeco musician from Lafayette.
+Menard was a popular Cajun Zydeco musician from Lafayette.

 At first, Menard specialized in singing English-language songs and left the Cajun ones to the more experienced singers.
 Soon enough he was not only applying his heartfelt voice to songs in French, but adding French words to instrumentals.
 Cajun French had been forbidden in school while Menard was growing up, and consequently he never paid as much attention to Cajun music.